What does the control key do?

 The precise impact of a control key combination depends on the software and operating system in use.
 Pressing Ctrl + R in many web browsers will reload a web page, while the same key combination in a word processing program will often align a paragraph to the right.
 Common functions like save, print, and copy/paste are generally the same across many types of programs, while other functions may be specific to a particular program or even individual elements of that program.
 More complex combinations involving up to four keys are possible; in many cases, users can customize these combinations to perform the operations they want.
 In some operating systems, the usual functions of the control key are replaced by a different modifier key, while the key itself is used for a different purpose.

-See also What is a home portal?
+See also What is a shortcut key?

 Pressing Crtl+S saves a file the same way you would using the dropdown menu.